2.4 C

 Today, Mälaren remains a recreational haven for Stockholmers and visitors alike.
 Its serene waters are perfect for boating, fishing, and swimming during the summer months.
 The lake’s picturesque islands, such as Drottningholm with its royal palace, offer a glimpse into Sweden’s regal past and are easily accessible by boat tours.

-Saltsjön: The Gateway to the World
+Saltsjön: The gateway to the world

 Saltsjön, the eastern arm of the Baltic Sea, has been Stockholm’s gateway to the world for centuries.
 The name “Saltsjön” translates to “Salt Sea,” reflecting its brackish waters that mix with Mälaren’s freshwater.
 This strategic location has made Stockholm a bustling port city, facilitating trade and cultural exchange with other parts of Europe and beyond.